Automorphisms of the little disks operad with torsion coefficients: Introduction

 \subsection{Acknowledgments}

-I wish to thank the Max Planck Institute for Mathematics and the Hausdorff Institute for Mathematics for providing me with a great working environment while I was writing this paper.
+I wish to thank the Max Planck Institute for Mathematics and the Hausdorff Institute for Mathematics for their hospitality during the period when this paper was written.
 This work has benefited greatly from conversations with Benoit Fresse, Thomas Willwacher, Thomas Nikolaus, Tobias Barthel, Drew Heard, Marcy Robertson and Pedro Boavida de Brito.